Sociology

 Exploring Sociology Through Intensive Research

-The intensive research exploration in sociology is used for 300-level seminar courses in sociology and requires students spend three hours each week in addition to class time engaging in original research projects, individually or collaboratively, that are related to the course material.
+The intensive research exploration in sociology is used for 300-level seminar courses in sociology and requires that students spend three hours each week in addition to class time engaging in original research projects, individually or collaboratively, that are related to the course material.
 Students who take courses with this module will (1) apply an established sociological method (e.g., interview, participant observation, secondary analysis of data, content analysis) to an original research project; (2) acquire data (e.g., collect qualitative data, download the GSS, access archival evidence); (3) prepare data (e.g., transcribe interviews, remove missing data and recode variables); (4) analyze data in an appropriate manner (e.g., qualitative coding, statistical analyses); and (5) report the results via an established genre within sociology (e.g., journal-style manuscript, white paper, conference poster, public sociology essay, video ethnography, podcast).

 Exploring Sociology Through Service Learning